Debt Collections, Collection Agencies and Fair Debt Collection Practices

 Often the alleged debt is sold so many times that they have no idea who you really are, whether you owe the particular debt or how much is truly owed.
 Put the debt collector to his burden and make him prove that you owe the debt.
 In your letter to the debt collector be polite, fair, and to the point.
 It is your job to let them know that you want proof and to confirm you asked them.
 Send your letter by certified mail to every address on the collection letter and keep a copy of the letter and the signed green card.

-If you live in Oklahoma or New Mexico we can assist you directly.
+If you live in Oklahoma or New Mexico we can assist you directly as your debt collection harassment lawyers.
 If you live in another state, we have co-counsel relationships in many states and may be able to offer you representation with locally licensed counsel or a referral.